KatapultDevelopment/katapult-pro-elements/README.md

 ## `<katapult-searchable-dropdown>`
 Dropdown component for selecting from a list of items.
 This element supports filtering and can be navigated using keyboard shortcuts.
+- Up and Down arrow scrolls the dropdown
+- Enter selects the currently highlighted item from the dropdown

 ### Slots